 Apart from API tokens, there are also management tokens, which are used to perform operations outside individual projects.

 Normally, when you are using the user interface, your API token is exchanged automatically with the server backend.
-Therefore you need to work with tokens only when working with KBC programmatically (or if you need to limit a user’s authorization to certain operations or data).
+Therefore you need to work with tokens only when working with Keboola programmatically (or if you need to limit a user’s authorization to certain operations or data).
 To learn more about all the available programmatic approaches, please follow our developers documentation.

 API tokens are created